doxx/bombdrop/README.md

 #define kRRCacheGrowSize (sizeof(CacheEntity) * RR_CACHE_SIZE)
 ```

-From our code analysis, we can see the key implementation details:
+From our code analysis, I can see the key implementation details:

 1. **Pre-Request Condition**: The user must have an application open that interacts with mDNSResponder, such as opening AirPlay devices, using Apple Music, or even just browsing with Safari.